-Healing, Growth and Possibility
+Healing, Growth & Possibility

-As a licensed counselor and holistic psychotherapist, I offer therapy to individuals, couples, and groups in order to help you connect more deeply with the challenges and opportunities you are facing in your life – and by doing so facilitate healing, growth, and new possibilities.
+As a licensed counselor and holistic psychotherapist, I offer therapy for individuals, couples, and groups in order to help you connect more deeply with the challenges and opportunities you are facing in your life – and by doing so facilitate healing, growth, and new possibilities.
 My approach is based in Process-Oriented Psychology (Processwork) and includes somatic, cognitive-behavioral, interpersonal, and experiential methods.

 I work with a broad range of issues related to holistic health, personal and professional development, including: